olamilekan000/Curency/README.md

 # Curency
-Currency is an Excel Add-in which helps in inserting a currency symbols to a specified monetary value.
+Currency is an Excel Add-in which helps in inserting a currency symbol to a specified monetary value or figure.
 The Add-in only suppports 6 countries currencies at the moment.

 ## Syntax
 The Curency takes just two arguments.
 First is the number which you're trying to add a currency symbol to, and the second, is the currency symbol code which must be a string.